skrey/yellow-extensions/documentation/templates.md

     <?php $yellow->snippet("pagination", $argument1, $argument2) ?>

-It's good to have a look at existing templates and snippets.
+Have a look at existing templates and snippets.

 Yellow API
 ----------